thumbnail

 tntExplodes

-Next we’ll move on to the plugins side of protecting your Minecraft server, which means access to tons of unique options beyond those in the vanilla settings.
+Next, we’ll move on to the plugins side of protecting your Minecraft server, which means access to tons of unique options beyond those in the vanilla settings.

 Don’t Miss It: Weekly Wrap Up - September 17th

 There are many plugins available that can enhance your Minecraft experience.
-These are our recommendations.
+These are our recommendations:

 Offline Servers - AuthMe

-AuthMe requires users to register with a password before playing on a server, with an email recovery option as well!
+If your server runs in offline mode, we recommend installing the AuthMe plugin.
+AuthMe requires users to register with a password before playing on a server, and it includes an email recovery option.
 This protects your players from identity theft, and enables you to restrict access based on your servers needs.

 You can download the AuthMe plugin here.